NLog/NLog.DiagnosticSource/README.md

 - SourceName : Name of the activity source associated with this activity
 - SourceVersion : Version of the activity source associated with this activity
 - ActivityKind : Relationship kind between the activity, its parents, and its children.
 Can be combined with `format="d"`
+- TraceStateString : W3C 'tracestate' header as a string

 **Formatting**
 - Format: Format for rendering the property.